frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 📊 **Incremental Loading** | Efficient data updates |
 | 🔔 **Monitoring** | Anomaly alerts before impact |

+> 💡 **How I answer this:**
+>
+> "My most challenging project was building a real-time marketing analytics platform that pulled data from 5+ APIs - Google Ads, Meta, TikTok, LinkedIn, X. Each API had different schemas, rate limits, and authentication methods.
+The challenges were data consistency across sources, handling API failures gracefully, providing real-time updates, and controlling costs.
+>
+> I solved it by implementing robust error handling with retries and fallbacks, normalizing schemas into a unified data model, using incremental loading to be efficient, and setting up monitoring to detect anomalies before they impacted reports.
+The result was a reliable platform that marketers now depend on daily."

 ---

 ### 🎯 Q20.
 What are you looking for in a new role?